Aashay30/CodeWhiz/README.md

 ---

-## 🧩 Challenges & Problems Faced During Development (Interview-Focused)
+## 🧩 Challenges & Problems Faced During Development

 During the development of **CodeWhiz**, several technical and design challenges were encountered.
 Here’s how I approached and solved them, using a STAR (Situation, Task, Action, Result) format for behavioral interview answers: